 Independent financial accounting became an important element of reporting by companies in the United States after the great crash in 2008, so there would be credible understanding of the health of companies.
 We are at the point where we have another crisis on our hands.
 That is the climate crisis and this calls for another overhaul of reporting.

-Jyotsna Puri works on international development and is adjunct associate professor at Columbia University, USA.
-She tweets @Jo_Puri.
-These are personal views and should not be attributed to the organisations she advises or works with.
+These are Jyotsna Puri’s personal views and should not be attributed to the organisations she advises or works with.